gchure/phd/src/chapter_04/section_07_carbon_quality.md

 media.** (A) measurements of the fold-change in gene expression plotted against the measured repressor copy number.
 Black line is the prediction and the width corresponds to the uncertainty in the DNA binding energy as reported in
 @garcia2011.
-Points and errors re the mean and standard error of five to eight replicates for each ATC induction condition.
+Points and errors are the mean and standard error of five to eight replicates for each ATC induction condition.
 (B) An example of how fold-change is mapped onto changes in the free energy.
 Top panel shows the fold-change in gene expression at specific repressor copy numbers (points).
-Arbitrarily choosing 100 repressors per cell as the reference state (white point) any measurement with lager or smaller fold-change has a negative or positive shift in the free energy, shown as red and green panels respectively.
+Arbitrarily choosing 100 repressors per cell as the reference state (white point), any measurement with lager or smaller fold-change has a negative or positive shift in the free energy, shown as red and green panels, respectively.
 If $R$ is the only changing variable, the free energy shift should be a linear function of $R$ (bottom pane).
 (C) The inferred free energy shift from the fold-change measurements in (A).
 Black line is the prediction.
 Points correspond to the mean and standard error